Elijahzyp/dsc180_prs_project/README.md

 Please refer to this [yml file](https://github.com/Elijahzyp/dsc180_prs_project/blob/main/environment.yml) to get the details of our project dependencies.

 ## Data
+Our datasets are too big for GitHub.
+So we uploaded all the datasets to Google Drive and here are links to the datasets.

 1000 Genome Project Plink File